GavanWilhite/OpenTemple/README.md

 ### Original Intention

-People were invited to write things they wanted to bring more of into their life on slates, that were hung on the walls of the temple.
-These were then offered as gifts to take home.
+People were invited to write on slates what they wanted to bring more of into their life.
+These were hung on the walls of the temple, and later offered as gifts to take home.

 ### Tools
   - 8' x 4' laser cutter